 - 2015 California Almond Objective Measurement Report (Jul.
 2015) and complete presentation

 Almond Board of California (ABC) has invested in a comprehensive mapping analysis to improve the precision, accuracy and transparency of information about the almond community.
 Understanding the impacts and opportunities of almond production is fundamental to responsible resource management, regulatory compliance and planning for the sustainable future of California agriculture.

 The maps, developed in partnership with Land IQ, a Sacramento-based agricultural and environmental scientific research and consulting firm, constitute a comprehensive, living map of California Almonds that draws upon multiple sources of information and extensive validation to create a highly accurate, orchard-by-orchard view of the industry.

 Methodology, Findings and Implications

-Land IQ’s findings are being evaluated and used by NASS to fine-tune the official almond acreage surveys and other forecasts and reports, and serve as a complimentary almond industry resource.
+Land IQ?s findings will be evaluated and used by NASS to fine-tune the official almond acreage surveys and other forecasts and reports, and serve as a complimentary almond industry resource.
 The NASS crop and acreage reports are the official USDA estimates and will continue to be the official statistics for the industry.
-To ensure improved accuracy across industry reports and forecasts, ABC, NASS and Land IQ are working together to leverage the strength of the different methodologies to provide increasingly precise data.
+ABC, NASS and Land IQ have begun conversations about how to work together in the future to ensure improved accuracy across industry reports and forecasts.

 Need help accessing or navigating the maps?